Essex in Ireland: Return to Dublin

-Essex planned a second offensive beyond the Pale, which went ahead despite the Queen's disapproval: Maryborough and Philipstown (where 60 men had just been lost) were resupplied around July 25 - by Blount and Essex respectively - and Essex fought on the border of Westmeath with the rebel Captain Tyrrell.
+Essex planned a second offensive beyond the Pale, which went ahead despite the Queen's disapproval: Maryborough and Philipstown (where 60 men had just been lost) were resupplied around 25 July - by Blount and Essex respectively - and Essex fought on the border of Westmeath with the rebel Captain Tyrrell.
 Harrington took part in this offensive, and Clifford came from the west with reinforcements, only to lose many men in the fighting.
 A surprise attack on the O'Connors in the heart of their country was successful: their children were exposed to the might of the Crown army, their corn was burned, and 500 cows were seized in thick woods.
 But Essex had failed once more to engage a significant rebel force and he withdrew to Dublin.

 Clifford returned to Connacht, where he was killed and his forces routed at the Battle of Curlew Pass.
 This defeat - so soon after the defeat of Harrington in Wicklow - was rated by Cecil as the heaviest blow ever suffered by the English in Ireland, and at Court the blame was laid on Essex.
-O'Neill was now free from threat in the west, and an attack on his territory in Ulster was unlikely.
+Tyrone was now free from threat in the west, and an attack on his territory in Ulster was unlikely.
 Crown authority in Ireland hung in the balance.

 Northern campaign

-During the campaign Essex had wilfully abused his power by dubbing 38 knights, and the Queen announced that "it is doubted that if he continues this course he will shortly bring in tag and rag, cut and long-tail, and so bring the order into contempt".
+During the campaign Essex had wilfully abused his power by dubbing 38 knights; the rebels allegedly joked that Essex "never drew sword but to make knights".
+After Essex's death all these knights were later ritually degraded, and stripped of their knighthood by Elizabeth.
+The Queen announced that "it is doubted that if he continues this course he will shortly bring in tag and rag, cut and long-tail, and so bring the order into contempt".
 But she failed to curtail her commander and, according to her godson Sir John Harington, raged impotently at the news from Ireland: "She walks much in her privy chamber and stamps with her feet at ill news, and thrusts her rusty sword at times into the arras in great rage."
-She could take no more and on 30 July 1599 ordered an immediate attack on O'Neill.
+She could take no more and on 30 July 1599 ordered an immediate attack on Tyrone.